-Social Losses - Social losses refer to the dislocation suffered at the community level through the effects of a disaster.
+Social Losses - The dislocation suffered at the community level through the effects of a disaster.
 Examples include loss of social networks or supports, disrupted routines, and unfamiliar environments.

 Standard Operating Procedure(s) (SOP) - Complete reference document or an operations manual that provides the purpose, authorities, duration, and details for the preferred method of performing a single function or several interrelated functions uniformly.